-Bergquist said the township police department keeps robust intelligence files on "anything we suspect could even be remotely connected to gang activity," but that it's often difficult to determine whether such graffiti is actually a function of gang activity, or simply an imposter.
+Bergquist said the township police department keeps on "anything we suspect could even be remotely connected to gang activity," but that it's often difficult to determine whether such graffiti is actually a function of gang activity, or simply an imposter.

 "Sometimes, it's people who are emulating gangs," the chief said.

 A State Police report on gangs released earlier this year indicated 24 members from five gangs lived in Brick in 2010.
 Bergquist, however, estimated at the time about double that number now actually live in the township, though the figure is always fluctuating.

 Bergquist said Brick police "routinely" arrest gang members and earlier this year hired a civilian to administer a special record-keeping module that tracks gang activity and gang intelligence.

 Police officers share intelligence – including instances of graffiti – with their counterparts in other local police departments, as well as the county prosecutor's office, to see if any meaning can be derived from graffiti that could be linked to gang activity.
 Bergquist said there have been two or three incidents related to gang graffiti in the past several months, and police arrested a juvenile from out of town in November related to one of them.

 But the vast majority of graffiti in Brick, the chief said, doesn't have any deeper meaning.

 "A very small percentage of the graffiti that we see is actually gang related," he said.